 3. Food Safety and Recall Alerts

 Food Safety and Recall Alerts are published by governments world-wide.
 They should be a trigger for you to review how likely the issue is to occur in your food business.
+For example, if you package food that contains allergens and food that does not, the multitude of recalls about ‘undeclared allergens’ should trigger the implementation of regular label reviews, production process reviews and enhanced cleaning verification.

 4. Regulatory Infringement Notices